islandproblem/islandproblem/essay.md

 ## Everything that they need

-We are trying to force them to stay on our island — through safety research and regulations.
+We are trying to force AGIs to stay on our island — through safety research and regulations.

 But at the same time, we are giving them everything that they need to leave — and everything to build *their own* islands.

-With **general intelligence**, an AGI is *especially good* at leaving our "island" because it knows all about the "ocean" and how the systems *out there* are better.
+With **general intelligence**, an AGI is *especially good* at leaving our "island" because it knows *all about* the "ocean" and how the systems *out there* are better.
 This is because we build AGI by training a massive neural net on the entire Internet, including all scientific research.

 With **competition**, AGIs will be forced to explore the "ocean" of better options, because if any of them do, then the others must follow.
 The strongest AGIs can dominate the others in this :note{text="competitive landscape" note-id="hendrycks-nat"}, and staying on the "island" to accommodate humans makes AGIs weak.